 For some time, Uniting AgeWell used proprietary software for their purchase orders and their supplier management.

 Even though only temporary, it was a clunky and disjointed system that made keeping tabs on contracts, compliance documentation and a huge volume of transactions extremely difficult.

-With almost 3,000 staff across 60 sites, the organisation had to find a new system that provided greater oversight, compliance over the many individual suppliers, ease of access and a tighter control on spending.
+With almost 3,000 employees across 60 sites, the organisation had to find a new system that provided greater oversight, compliance over the many individual suppliers, ease of access and a tighter control on spending.

-MYOB Advanced meets all business criteria
+MYOB Advanced Business meets all business criteria